 Get your child’s eyesight checked before school starts so you can get new eyeglasses or contact lenses if they need them.

 Even if your kids haven’t worn glasses in the past, you want to have their eyes examined every year to see if their vision has changed.

 We recommend selecting eyeglasses locally so your child can try on different styles and get frames that fit properly.
 And if they want contact lenses, you definitely want to have an expert fit those lenses and make sure they are correctly the vision properly.

 Kids these days need to get online to do their homework from middle school onwards.
 You’ll want to get them their own laptop so they aren’t stealing your computer whenever they have a school assignment.

 Does your family have an Office 365 Home subscription yet?
 You can have 5 household members using one subscription, so this is the perfect way to get everyone working.
-Each of you get 1TB cloud storage and 60 monthly Skype minutes.

 And you can use Office 365 Home on all your devices to help you get things done from virtually anywhere.